 Center of gravity calculations is very important in most classical mechanics and engineering calculations.
-Mechanicalland provides you with a very easy to use the center of gravity calculator that you can use in various fields.
+So, Mechanicalland provides you with a very easy-to-use center of gravity calculator that you can use in various fields.

 Then you need to enter the mass, X, and Y coordinates of the center of gravities of these sub-masses respectively.
 If you click on the 'Calculate!' button, the center of gravity will be calculated.